-Ham Wall National Nature Reserve (NNR) is a nature reserve of rustling reed-beds and glinting open water.
-This provides a vital habitat for a wonderful range of birds and other wildlife.
+Ham Wall National Nature Reserve (NNR) is an amazing site full of rustling reed-beds and glinting open water.
+This provides a vital habitat for a wide range of birds and other wildlife.
 Reed-beds were once common in our landscape, they’re now scarce.
 At Ham Wall abandoned peat workings have been transformed into a nationally important wetland teeming with life.

 6,000 years ago most of what is now Somerset’s Levels and Moors was open water and reed-bed, covering what had once been a shallow sea.
 Over time the reed-bed was replaced by wet woodland and then by a raised bog.
 This formed layers of peat.
 Step forward to the late 20th century; the demand for horticultural peat was high and the Peat Industry expanded rapidly, huge quantities of peat were removed, leaving behind a scarred landscape.